A localized consensus-based sampling algorithm: Introduction

 Optimization algorithms can solve the inverse problem in this fashion.
 However, $u_\mathrm{MAP}$ gives no information about the uncertainty on $u$ captured by $\pi_\mathrm{post}$.
 When uncertainty quantification is required, other characteristics of the posterior must be inferred.
 In that case, one commonly wants to integrate some function with respect to~$\pi_\mathrm{post}$, e.g., to compute statistical moments of the distribution.
-Numerical integration techniques, such as \cite{herrmannQuasiMonteCarloBayesian2021}, which uses quasi-Monte Carlo, may provide a sufficient approximation even in high dimensions.
+Numerical integration techniques, such as~\cite{herrmannQuasiMonteCarloBayesian2021}, which uses quasi-Monte Carlo, may provide a sufficient approximation even in high dimensions.
 Alternatively, it is common to use algorithms that produce a sequence of Monte Carlo samples distributed approximately according to~$\pi_\mathrm{post}$.
-Then solving \cref{eq:intro:bip:bip} corresponds to drawing samples from \cref{eq:intro:intro:dist}, with the \emph{evidence} $\pi_\mathrm{ev}(y)$ as the intractable $Z$ and with $\widehat\pi_\mathrm{post}(\cdot\mid y)$ as the unnormalized~\mbox{density}~$\widehat\pi$.
+Then solving~\cref{eq:intro:bip:bip} corresponds to drawing samples from~\cref{eq:intro:intro:dist}, with the \emph{evidence} $\pi_\mathrm{ev}(y)$ as the intractable $Z$ and with $\widehat\pi_\mathrm{post}(\cdot\mid y)$ as the unnormalized~\mbox{density}~$\widehat\pi$.